microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 > ### Use Case ###

 **As** a user
-**I want** have my project's recent models at the top of the model compose page's list of models
+**I want** to have my project's recent models at the top of the model compose page's list of models
-**So** I don't have to search for my project's recent models
+**So** I click the header of the "Created" column.

 > ### Acceptance criteria ###

 #### Scenario One ####

-**Given** I've opened a project with recent models
+**Given** I have a list of models
-**When** I go to the model compose page
+**When** I go to the model compose page and toggle "Created" button.
-**Then** I should see my recent models at the top of the list of models
+**Then** I should see models sorted by created time in ascending or descending order.

 #### Scenario Two ####

-**Given** I've opened a project with recent models, but one or more of the recent models have been deleted
+**Given** I have a list of models
-**When** I go to the model compose page
+**When** I go to the model compose page and toggle "Last Updated" button.
-**Then** I should see only the recent models that have not been deleted at the top of the list of models
+**Then** I should see models sorted by last updated time in ascending or descending order.

 ___